AidanFarhi/cs360-portfolio/README.md

 For each unit of functionality, I tested it in isolation to ensure it was working.
 For example, when creating the register feature, I wrote all the logic to create the tables and the back-end interactions between the UI, activity, and database.
-After doing this, I spun up the device emulator in Android Studio and used the application monitor feature to query the SQLite database as I interacted with the register screen.
+After doing this, I spun up the device emulator in Android Studio and used the App Inspector tool to query the SQLite database as I interacted with the register screen.
 This enabled me to debug and iterate, ultimaletly leading to a working component.
 This iterative process was paramount in ensuring each piece of functionality worked in isolation before adding other features.